Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 - meaningful spatial composition within a signbox
 - a distinction between visible writing and computational representation

-Formal SignWriting extends that by providing a computational strategy for the plane.
+Formal SignWriting extends that by providing a way to store and work with this kind of writing in software.

 One useful description is: